How to Use Aider: Atomic Git Commits & Architect Mode (2026 Guide)

 Review diffs before pushing

-- Open your project in your editor (VS Code, Neovim, etc.)
+- Open the project in your editor (VS Code, Neovim, JetBrains).

-- Open a terminal alongside it and run
+- Open a terminal alongside it (a tmux split, an iTerm pane, the editor's integrated terminal) and run

-aider - Ask Aider to make changes -- your editor refreshes automatically
+aider. - Ask Aider to make changes — your editor refreshes from disk automatically.

-- Review the changes in your editor's diff view
+- Review the diff in the editor's source-control panel.

-Instead of switching between Aider and another terminal to run commands, use the built-in shell integration:
+Instead of switching between Aider and another terminal:

 /run npm run build